|Nutrition Facts (per serving)|

-It starts with thin noodles, also known as Thai vermicelli rice noodles (look for thin rice stick noodles at Asian stores or your local supermarket).
-Added to the rice noodles are shiitake mushrooms, orange pepper, bean sprouts, and chicken, or tofu if you're vegetarian/vegan.
+It starts with thin noodles.
+You can use very thin flat rice noodles or even thinner rice vermicelli noodles, both of which you can find at Asian stores or sometimes at your local supermarket.
+Added to the rice noodles are shiitake mushrooms, orange pepper, bean sprouts, and chicken or tofu if you're vegetarian/vegan.

 Add a special Thai sauce and you have a terrific noodle recipe that's great for any occasion.
 As a bonus, these rice noodles are healthy, low-fat, and gluten-free.